A Learning-Augmented Overlay Network: Related Work

 \section{Related Work}

-\textbf{Improved designs of P2P networks.} P2P networks have been the focus of computer scientists for a long while (see~\cite{LuaCPSL05} for a detailed survey).
-In terms of P2P networks with constant degree, the notable contribution of~\cite{continuous-discrete03} that extends the work of~\cite{FraigniaudG06}, giving a general P2P construction such that for a network with degree $d$ and $n$ nodes, you can have guaranteed path length of $\Theta(\log_d n)$.
-Lately, improving the design of networks given prior information about communication demand has grabbed the attention of researchers.
-In particular, the work of~\cite{avin2018toward} set the scene for demand-aware network design, which was then explored more with particular focus on datacenter networking~\cite{SouzaGS22, SeedTree, SpiderDAN}.
+\textbf{Improved designs of overlay networks.} Overlay networks have been the focus of computer scientists for a long while (see~\cite{LuaCPSL05} for a detailed survey).
+Many overlay networks of constant epected degree and logarithmic paths lengths are known, for example~\cite{continuous-discrete03} that extends the work of~\cite{FraigniaudG06}, giving a general overlay construction such that for a network with degree $d$ and $n$ nodes, it is possible to guarantee path length of $\Theta(\log_d n)$.
+Lately, improving the design of networks given prior information about communication demand has attracted the attention of researchers.
+In particular, the work of~\cite{avin2018toward} set the scene for demand-aware network design, which was then explored more with particular focus on datacenter networking~\cite{SouzaGS22,SeedTree,SpiderDAN}.

-Works closest to ours are by~\cite{SkipListNetwork, CirianiFLM07} in which the authors discuss a self-adjusting variant of skip list network: one that adjusts over time based on the incoming demand, which is in contrast with our work that focuses on an optimal skip list network with static height given the communication demand as the input.
-This is in particular important, as self-adjustments can introduce additional cost (e.g., in terms of delay) to the system.
-Also, the work of~\cite{MandalCK15} discussed how a skip-list construction can be used for peer-to-peer communications, however they do not provide any theoretical upper bound for the communication time.
-Lastly, we point out to other extensions of skip list, namely Skip Graph~\cite{AspnesS03} and SkipNet~\cite{HarveyJSTW03} that, to facilitate P2P communications, consider expected degree to be $O(\log n)$, in contrast to our design, which has a constant degree in expectation.
+Works closest to ours are by~\cite{SkipListNetwork,CirianiFLM07} in which the authors discuss a self-adjusting variant of skip list network: one that adjusts over time based on the incoming demand, which is in contrast with our work that focuses on an optimal skip list network with static height given the communication demand as the input.
+This is particularly important, as self-adjustments can introduce additional cost (e.g., in terms of delay) to the system.
+Also, the work of~\cite{MandalCK15} discussed how a skip-list construction can be used for peer-to-peer communications, however they do not provide theoretical upper bounds for the cost of their overlay network.
+Lastly, we point out to other extensions of skip list, namely Skip Graph~\cite{AspnesS03} and SkipNet~\cite{HarveyJSTW03} that, to facilitate overlay communications, consider expected degree to be $O(\log n)$, in contrast to our design, which has a constant degree in expectation.